somenath203/Tweeets/README.md

 ## Introduction

-**Tweeet** is a simple web application that allows users to create, edit, and delete tweets.
+**Tweeets** is a simple web application that allows users to create, edit, and delete tweets.
 Each tweet consists of a description, and optionally, an image.
 Users can also view tweets created by other users.
 To interact with the application (create, edit, or delete tweets), users must first authenticate themselves first.

 ## Features of the Application